syncany/syncany-docs/source/commands.rst

 Because the ``init`` and ``connect`` command initialize the current folder to a Syncany folder, they cannot be executed inside an already initialized Syncany folder.
 Most of the other commands behave exactly opposite to that: The commands ``status``, ``up``, ``ls-remote``, ``down``, ``watch``, ``cleanup``, ``restore``, ``genlink`` and ``ls`` can only be execute inside an initialized Syncany folder.
 The only command that doesn't care where it's executed is the ``plugin`` command.

+For a detailed command reference including all command-specific options, please refer to the manual page of this command at :ref:`man_sy`.

 The ``syd`` command
 -------------------
 The ``syd`` command is a simple shell/batch script to start and stop the Syncany background process, also called the Syncany daemon.
 The command itself only offers the typical start/stop-script sub-commands, namely: